-Many of us make resolutions to lose weight, exercise more frequently or improve our eating habits.
-This year, I challenge you to improve your writing habits and learn to write lean.
+Many of us set goals to lose weight, exercise more frequently or improve our eating habits.
+I challenge you to improve your writing habits and learn to write lean.

 Mark Twain famously said, “I didn’t have time to write a short letter, so I wrote a long one instead.”
 That holds true for many of us, especially if we aren’t sure what we truly want to communicate.
 We just muck about the topic, typing continuously, hoping we’ll figure it out.